lcomstive/RubberDove/README.md

 like the Ducky, but can instead be run manually when saved from an email, run from any generic USB, etc. The Rubber Dove is a software-only version of the Duck.

+THIS SOFTWARE IS STRICTLY FOR EDUCATIONAL PURPOSES ONLY!
+I AM NOT LIABLE FOR ANYTHING YOU USE MY CODE FOR

 ### How to use
 Build Rubber Dove (or just download a binary) and copy to a USB.
 Create a text file and rename it to 'input.rds', then open in your favourite text editor and let your imagination